Facebook Marketplace is a great place to make extra cash or save a few bucks, but it pays to be careful

 My household is split on the issue.
-I love scrolling through Facebook for deals, and only one in a handful of transactions has felt a little uncomfortable.
-(The house was dark, and the seller was not home—red flags, but thankfully, I left with my settee unscathed!)
-My husband, on the other hand, insists that we meet with sellers only in public spaces and only after he’s checked out their profiles.
+I love scrolling through Facebook Marketplace for deals, and so far, only one transaction has felt a little uncomfortable.
+(The house was dark, and the seller wasn’t home—red flags to be sure, but thankfully I left with my settee unscathed!)
+My husband, on the other hand, insists that we meet sellers in public spaces and only after he has checked out their profiles.

-Through my reporting on online scams and digital security, I’ve learned to be more cautious than I used to be.
-After all, Facebook Marketplace scams are common, and it’s important to know how to defend yourself against identity theft and fraud.
-With that in mind, Reader’s Digest talked to four technology experts and asked them to level with us: Is Facebook Marketplace safe?
+Through my reporting on online scams and digital security, I’ve learned to be much more cautious than I used to be.
+And since Facebook Marketplace scams are so common, I thought it was high time to dig deeper.
+Ahead, I talked to four technology and security experts to find out how to avoid scams and to learn tips and tricks for avoiding fraud and identity theft.
+Is Facebook Marketplace safe?
+Read on to find out.

 Get Reader’s Digest’s Read Up newsletter for more tech, travel, humor and fun facts all week long.